mchlcui/nwHacks-UBCgo/README.md

     npx expo start
     ```

 5. Scan the QR code in the terminal with your camera.

+UBCgo serves as a community application for students who want to feel a sense of belonging and engagement.